 \subsubsection{Initial Conditions \& Parameters of Clouds}

 We generate our initial conditions (ICs) using { MakeCloud} \citep{Grudic_MakeCloud_2021}, identically to \citetalias{guszejnov_starforge_jets}.
 Unless otherwise specified our runs utilize \emph{\myquote{Sphere} ICs}, meaning that we initialize a spherical cloud (radius $R_\mathrm{cloud}$ and mass $M_\mathrm{0}$) with uniform density, surrounded by diffuse gas with a density contrast of 1000.
 The cloud is placed at the center of a periodic $10 R_\mathrm{cloud}$ box.
-The initial velocity field is a Gaussian random field with power spectrum $E_k\propto k^{-2}$ \citep{ostriker_2001_mhd}, scaled to the value prescribed by the $\alpha_{\rm turb}\equiv 5 \sigma^2 R_\mathrm{cloud}/(3 G M_0)$ turbulent virial parameter where $\sigma$ is the 3D gas velocity dispersion.
+The initial velocity field is a Gaussian random field with power spectrum $E_k\propto k^{-2}$ \citep{ostriker_2001_mhd} compromised of a natural mixture of compressive and solenoidal modes, scaled to the value prescribed by the $\alpha_{\rm turb}\equiv 5 \sigma^2 R_\mathrm{cloud}/(3 G M_0)$ turbulent virial parameter where $\sigma$ is the 3D gas velocity dispersion.
 The initial clouds have a uniform $B_z$ magnetic field whose strength is set by the $\mu$ normalized mass-to-flux ratio \citep{Mouschovias_Spitzer_1976_magnetic_collapse}.
 There is no external driving in these simulations.
 Note that the initial temperature is effectively set by the gas-dust mixture quickly reaching equilibrium with the interstellar radiation field (ISRF), for which we assume solar neighborhood conditions \citep{draine.ism}.